dariant/ArcBiFaceGAN/README.md

 docker build --tag sg2ada:latest .
 ```

+# How to Run (using Docker):
+To run the ArcBiFaceGAN framework use the [`main_ArcBiFaceGAN.ipynb`](main_ArcBiFaceGAN.ipynb) Jupyter Notebook, or follow these steps:

+## Step 1.
+Prepare the training dataset:

+....
+The dataset should contain a `VIS` directory with visible spectrum images, and a `NIR` directory with corresponding near-infrared images.
+Images should use the naming convention `{identity}_{sample_name}.jpg`.
+Corresponding images in the `VIS` and `NIR` directories should share the same name.

+## Step 2.
+Add identity features to the training dataset:

+TODO

+## Step 3.
+Train the identity-conditioned StyleGAN2 model:

+TODO

+For details on other arguments and the configurations check the [StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada-pytorch) documentation.

+## Step 4.
+Generate synthetic recognition datasets: <br>

+TODO

 # Acknowledgements

 Supported in parts by the Slovenian Research and Innovation Agency ARIS through the Research Programmes P2-0250(B) "Metrology and Biometric Systems" and P2--0214 (A) “Computer Vision”, the ARIS Project J2-2501(A) "DeepBeauty" and the ARIS Young Researcher Program.